December 2019 Cancer Epidemiology Matters E-News

 Message from Associate Director, Epidemiology and Genomics Research Program

-EGRP’s mission is to support research in human populations to understand determinants of cancer occurrence and outcomes.
-We are happy to report that the overall number of funded projects that EGRP oversees increased in fiscal year 2018, as did the number of investigators supported by the Early Stage Investigator mechanism.
+We are happy to report that the overall number of funded projects that EGRP oversees increased in fiscal year 2019, as did the number of investigators supported by the Early Stage Investigator mechanism.

-Members of our group have been very active in developing funding announcements related to the Cancer Moonshot Initiative in collaboration with members of other Programs and Offices across the Division of Cancer Control and Populations Sciences (DCCPS) and the National Cancer Institute (NCI) more broadly.
+Members of our group have been very active in activities related to the Cancer Moonshot Initiative in collaboration with members of other Programs and Offices across the Division of Cancer Control and Population Sciences (DCCPS) and the National Cancer Institute (NCI) more broadly.
 EGRP staff have also continued to develop funding announcements for other areas of research, as you will see in the funding opportunities list below.

 Kathy J. Helzlsouer, M.D., M.H.S.